netmagik/netmagik/README.md

 # Hi!  👋🏼  I'm Irina

-I'm an independent software engineer with passion for web performance and user experience.
+I'm a software engineer with a passion for web performance and user experience.
 I love learning about new web technologies and all things about JavaScript.

 - 👨‍💻 See my [website](https://www.irinablumenfeld.com) for more information